 |Abraham Kuyper 1837-1920|

 The following is an excerpt from a lecture called "Center and Periphery: The Philosophy of the Law-Idea in a Changing World", given by Herman Dooyeweerd in 1964.
 The translation is by Dr. J. Glenn Friesen.
-The full lecture is available on Glenn Friesen's site HERE.
+The full lecture is available as free PDF download HERE.